 For crop farmers, livestock offers even greater value through its most valuable asset – manure.
 Manure generates a renewable, natural fertilizer that increases profit margins by reducing commercial fertilizer costs.
 Diversifying with livestock positively impacts your community, and the added income and labor can bring the next generation home to farm.

 Don't just take our word for it.
 Hear from other farmers about how they utilize manure and why it's important to diversify with livestock.

 Profits grow with reduced fertilizer costs.
 Diversity reduces risk.
 Crops benefit from improved soils, and that’s just the beginning.
-Download this brochure to take a deeper look at the biggest asset livestock can bring to your farm, or click here for a printer friendly version.
+Download this brochure to take a deeper look at the biggest asset livestock can bring to your farm.

 How much could you save by offsetting all or some of your commercial fertilizer needs?
 Use this interactive tool to calculate how much your manure is worth.